gkalomiros/shotokan/curriculum/mudansha2/README.md

 At this level, both uke and tori are graded for intent and effectiveness

-* kihon and jiyyu ippon kumite jodan oizuki, chudan oizuki, maegeri, mawashigeri, and kaiten ushirogeri
+* kihon ippon kumite jodan oizuki, chudan oizuki, maegeri, mawashigeri, and kaiten ushirogeri
 * single grabs and escapes from static positions

 ## Social